 I go back to the hair dryer, then get shampooed, then she gives me a blowout.
 All the blondes get blowouts.
 I’m not sure I have the money to drop on a weekly one, not since I’ve been paying the rent all on my own, but I’ll have to find it.
 They’ll know if I don’t.
 The crack in the veneer.

-I forgot to set the alarm so I wake to sunlight.
-It feels right and so I pad back to my room and strip.
+The next morning I wake up to sunlight streaming in the living room window.
+I forgot to set my alarm and I fell asleep on the couch while scrolling through my phone, but the whole rising gently to the midday sun thing feels very blonde so I pad back to my room and strip.
 I haven’t actually touched my bed in weeks, and there’s dust on the duvet.
 I throw on a camisole and shorts and then a big knit cardigan on top of it so it covers one of my shoulders but just sort of slips off the other.
 That feels like a blonde thing to do, and then I make myself herbal tea instead of my normal coffee, because that fits too.
 I should have a newspaper that I half-read while I sit on my balcony.
 I should maybe move somewhere with a balcony.

 I have a few unread emails, but that’s it for notifications.
 I haven’t posted anything since before Aidan left and I know that out of sight is out of mind.
 No one knows I’m a blonde yet, and they’re all too busy having things figured out to bother with me right now—boyfriends behaving, fights forgotten, mental health monitored.
 They’re probably all staying hydrated and keeping gratitude journals.
 It’s alright.
 They’ll come around.
 They always do.